ibm-cloud-docs/vpc/vsi_is_getting_started_vpc_catalog_images.md

 # Getting started with Catalog images on VPC
 {: #getting-started-images-on-vpc-catalog}

-When you provision {{site.data.keyword.vsi_is_full}} on x86 architecture, you can select from the supported virtual server operating system stock images, the virtual server operating system bundle stock image, or a custom image that you import from {{site.data.keyword.cos_full_notm}}.
+When you provision {{site.data.keyword.vsi_is_full}} on x86 architecture, you can select from the supported virtual server operating system stock images, the virtual server operating system bundle stock image, or a custom image, such as one that you have imported from {{site.data.keyword.cos_full_notm}}.
 The image that you select determines the operating system that is provisioned for your instance.
 If the image you select is a virtual server operating system bundle stock image, the software that is part of that bundle is also included in your instance.
 {: shortdesc}

 In [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Navigation Menu** icon ![menu icon](../../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute > Images**.